Adela of Normandy: Issue

 Some of the daughters may have been step-daughters of Adela, rather than biological children.
 It is known that Adela had five biological sons and may have had three or more daughters, though not all of the daughters were necessarily Adela's biological children.
 The daughters are not mentioned by name during their youth, only appearing when they reached marriageable age and played an important part in building alliances.

 Legacy

 Adela is a saint in the Roman Catholic church.
 Her feast day is 24 February.
-She was deeply religious and supported scholars and poets.
-Throughout her life she generously endowed various abbeys and churches, helping to expand and preserve the culture and art of her time.

-In fiction

-Adela was portrayed by Nike Arrighi in the two-part BBC TV play Conquest (1966), about her father's conquest of England, part of the series Theatre 625.

-In art

-Adela is a featured figure on Judy Chicago's installation piece The Dinner Party, being represented as one of the 999 names on the Heritage Floor.